lasti15/RoVi2-PickHandProject/core/caros_common_robwork/mainpage.md

 [TOC]

-caros_common_robwork is a collection of common and convenience functionality that is used by the various CAROS nodes when operating on, or with, RobWork.
+caros_common_robwork is a collection of RobWork oriented, or related, functionality that is used by the various CAROS nodes.

 See [modules](modules.html) for the different categories.